Srangwala02/sentimentAnalysis/README.md

 ## Using Postman to Access the APIs

 ### Importing the Postman Collection
 - Open Postman.
 - Click on the Import button in the top left corner.
 - Select the File tab.
 - Click on Choose Files and select the exported Postman collection file (IntelAPI.json).

 ### Using the APIs
 - Ensure your FastAPI server is running (see the "Running the Application Locally for Development" section).
 - Open the imported collection in Postman.
 - You will see the various endpoints available in the collection.
 - Select an endpoint and click Send to make a request.

 ## Usage

-### 1. Upload File
-Upload a file containing text data to the server via the `/upload-file` endpoint.

-### 2. Perform Sentiment Analysis
-Perform sentiment analysis on a specified column of the uploaded file using the `/perform-sentiment-analysis/` endpoint.

 ### API Endpoints